Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/executor/HttpRequestExecutor.md

 * Response content of the performed request.

 > **Throws**
-* *IOException* If any error occurs while performing request.
+* *java.io.IOException* If any error occurs while performing request.

 ---